Aleksandra Prijović: 2019–present: Zvuk tišine and Devet života

 After a short hiatus due to her pregnancy, Prijović came back to the stage with the release of "Neponovljivo" on 1 June 2019.
 Prijović released "Bogata sirotinja" on 21 June 2019 as the second single from her second studio album.
-In March 2020, she got a recurring role in several episodes of the fourth season of the television series Ubice mog oca.
+In March 2020, she got a recurring role in several episodes of the fourth season of the television series My Father's Murderers.
 Prijović also recorded "Duguješ mi dva života", which was released on 28 February 2020, as the series main soundtrack.
 On 22 September 2020, Prijović released "Legitimno" as the third single from her second studio album.
 "Legitimno" accumulated over 60 million views on YouTube.
 She founded her own music label A Music, under which she released her second studio album, Zvuk tišine, on 21 July 2022.
 The album achieved major commercial success in Serbia and in the former Yugoslav region.
 Almost all tracks from the album became hits and the total number of YouTube views surpassed 100 million.
 Zvuk tišine contained twelve new tracks.
 The tracks "Sabotiram" and "Ja sam odlično" reached number ten, while "Javno mesto" and "Marš" simultaneously reached the top-25 on Billboards newly established Croatia Songs chart.